jroland01/uservalue-website/app/contents/usability-testing-medical-devices.md

 <p style=text-align:center><img alt="Nurse-taking-care-of-patient" src=/dist/img/nurse-taking-care-of-patient.jpg style=width:750px;height:358px width=750 height=358 /></p>

-Uservalue is a Swiss usability and user experience consultancy located in <a href="https://www.y-parc.ch/en/" target=_blank>Y-Parc</a>, a cluster for medical technology in Western Switzerland.
+Uservalue is a Swiss usability and user experience (UX) consulting agency located in <a href="https://www.y-parc.ch/en/" target=_blank>Y-Parc</a>, a cluster for medical technology in Western Switzerland.
 With expertise in usability testing based on 15+ years of experience, as well as a leadership role in <a href="http://uxqb.org/en/" target=_blank>usability certification</a> (UXQB®), we can help you meet the regulatory requirements (e.g. IEC 62366, FDA) for market approval of your medical device.

 <br />